MichaelWarmbier/Markdown-Collection/Markdown/Logical Problem-Solving.md

 In this specific example, all of this information was provided to us.
 This may not always be the case.
 Potentially, we could get an error such as `core dumped` or `ERROR: #F3220, #F32201, #FEFC33...`.
 These errors are, unfortunately, not very specific and don't leave us a lot to work with.
 If out of options, you may be inclined to share your problem with others who are more experienced.
 Doing this, however, will likely leave you waiting and halt your progress.

-Knowing how to use your IDEs built-in features is a fundemental skill.
+Knowing how to use your IDEs built-in features is a fundamental skill.
 Features such as _break-points_ and _debug mode_ allow developers to trace problems and view the state of their program at specific points in runtime in order to narrow down the exact moment their issue occurs.

 ## Documenting Code

 &ensp;Documenting key elements of your code is important for yourself and potential future contributors when creating larger projects.
-It does not rely on standard naming conventions and relevant identifiers, however it is strongly encouraged to always title your data in an easy-tounderstand manner.
+It does not rely on standard naming conventions and relevant identifiers, however it is strongly encouraged to always title your data in an easy-to-understand manner.
 By documenting your code, another tool for diagnosing problems is always readily available.

 Code documenting, similar to translating complex language into simplified language, is entirely a preference.
-However, it may be cruicial to create code that is clear to the viewer:
+However, it may be crucial to create code that is clear to the viewer:

 `function identifier()`<br>
 **Description**: _description_<br>